Lion's Mane and Ashwagandha Stack for Brain Fog

 Step 2: Select quality supplements.
 Choose lion's mane extract standardized to at least 30% polysaccharides and ashwagandha with minimum 5% withanolides.
 Third-party testing for purity ensures effective, clean products.

 Step 4: Optimize your dosing schedule.
-After week one, increase to lion's mane 1,000 mg (split morning and afternoon) and ashwagandha 300-600 mg (morning or split dose).
+After week one, increase to lion's mane 1,000 mg (split morning and afternoon) and ashwagandha 300 to 600 mg (morning or split dose).
 Find the timing that provides the most consistent mental clarity throughout your specific daily demands.

 Step 5: Address complementary factors.
 While taking the stack, simultaneously improve sleep quality, stabilize blood sugar through better meal composition, stay hydrated, and manage stress through proven techniques.
 The herbs work best within a comprehensive approach that includes attention to diet and brain function.

 Step 6: Track your progress.
 Keep a simple daily journal noting energy levels, mental clarity, mood, stress resilience, and brain fog intensity.
-After 4-6 weeks, review your notes to assess improvements objectively.
+After 4 to 6 weeks, review your notes to assess improvements objectively.

 Step 7: Adjust based on results.
 If benefits are incomplete, consider increasing doses within recommended ranges, adding complementary nutrients, or investigating whether other factors such as thyroid function, sleep disorders, or chronic inflammation need professional attention.